dlammerse/TestForce/Assignments.md

 to access all the data in the table.

 ##### Exercise 9
-Make a new feature file and test the  `http://www.deltalloyd.nl/overlijdensrisicoverzekering/`.
+Make a new feature file and test the  `http://www.deltalloyd.nl/overlijdensrisicoverzekering/` page.
 What new issues do you face at this page?

 <br/><br/>
 ------------